Yakifo/amqtt/docs/plugins/http.md

     - status code: 2xx (granted) or 4xx(denied) or 5xx (noop)

 !!! note "5xx response"
-    **noop** (no operation): plugin will not participate in the filtering operation and will defer to another topic filtering plugin to determine access. if there is no other topic filtering plugin, access will be denied.
+    **noop** (no operation): plugin will not participate in the operation and will defer to another plugin to determine access. if there is no other auth/filtering plugin, access will be denied.

 *In `json` mode:*